If you like ribs, then you’ll LOVE these Slow Cooker Country Style Rib Tidbits! These are the best pork ribs you’ll ever taste!

 My husband LOVES ribs.
 I’m not a huge fan, since I have this thing about gnawing meat off a bone.
 I just can’t do it.
 You’d think growing up in Central Oregon with all the hunting my father did, I’d be tougher than that, but it’s like fingers on a chalk board for me.
 Now if my husband pulls off a few pieces of the meat that’s not fatty, I’ll eat it.
 I’m not completely nuts.

 If he’s not grilling his ribs, he’s asking me to make up a batch in the slow cooker.
 These Slow Cooker Country Style Rib Tidbits are perfect for the crockpot.
 Even though these are pork, you could also try it with beef.
+This Beef Ribs Recipe is on my list to try.

 Just recently, our neighbor built a smoker and brought over a full rack of baby back ribs and I thought my husband was going to roll in them.
 I really should make ribs more often, but it’s hard when it’s not your thing….
 I’m so selfish. 🙂